 This term came into existence as the opposite of “docked” vehicles, which have existed in many large cities across the globe for many years, dating back even to the 1960’s.
-These “docked” vehicles began as bike-shares where a customer could come to a bike station, rent a bike, and then bike to another docking station to check the bike back in.
+These docked vehicles began as bike-shares where a customer could come to a bike station, rent a bike, and then bike to another docking station to check the bike back in.
 These programs became popular in Europe in the 1990’s and eventually spread throughout many American cities in the 2000’s, including our local version in Denver, “B-Cycle.”
-In the past couple years, tech companies have rolled out “dockless bikes” through smartphone apps, and these companies have aggressively forced their way into many metropolitan areas.
+In the past couple years, tech companies have rolled out “dockless” bikes through smartphone apps, and these companies have aggressively forced their way into many metropolitan areas.
 In Denver, this disruption began in June of 2018, and by the end of July, the City had shifted its position from an outright ban to permission by-permit.

 Operators of these products in Colorado include:

 During the summer of 2018, Denver initially attempted to ban the use of dockless vehicles.
-But, losing to the well-documented strategy of these companies to force their way to approval, Denver decided to permit their use and even co-opt them as part of the public transit of the City.
+But, after losing to the well-documented strategy of these companies to force their way to approval, Denver decided to permit their use and even co-opt them as part of the public transit of the City.
 Common to most American public transit systems is the problem of the “last mile.”
 This problem is the idea that getting people to and from regions is easy but getting them to specific places within those regions without walking up to one mile can be difficult.
 Denver seems to co-opting the dockless vehicle companies into trying to solve that problem through its Pilot Program.

-To attack the last mile problem, Denver rolled out some rules for dockless vehicle companies to encourage riders, either by incentive or by force, to park their bikes and e-scooters near or at designated public transit stops.
+To attack the last mile problem, the Department of Public Works rolled out some rules for dockless vehicle companies to encourage riders, either by incentive or by force, to park their bikes and e-scooters near or at designated public transit stops.
 In support, Denver’s local transit district, RTD, issued its own plans to add designated parking areas for the e-scooters and bikes near transit stops.
 However, RTD has also issued a ban of these vehicles inside their trains and buses.

 In Denver, the Department of Public Works has issued the following rules to riders:

 The bottom line is that if you are injured by or during the use of a dockless vehicle, the procedures for making a claim and obtaining compensation may be limited due to the agreement required to use these products.
 Be sure to document the incident through photographs, statements, police reports, witness contact information, and preservation of the smartphone and mobile profile you used to rent the vehicle.
-Contact an competent attorney immediately to protect your rights as a victim.
+Contact an competent Colorado traffic accident attorney immediately to protect your rights as a victim.
 We handle these cases, and you can reach us at (303) 747-4404.